Graph Learning Under Partial Observability: Formulation of the Problem

+In the graph learning problem under partial observability, only a limited subset $\mathcal{S}$ of nodes can be probed (i.e., their signals $\{\bm{y}_k(i)\}_{k\in\mathcal{S}}$ observed), and the main goal is to estimate the support graph $G_{\mathcal{S}}$ of the submatrix $A_{\mathcal{S}}$ (recall that this notation refers to restricting $A$ to the rows and columns defined by the indices in $\mathcal{S}$).
+The graph learning pipeline can be summarized in the following flow diagram: \beq \boxed{

+} \eeq In~(\ref{eq:GLpipeline}), the function ${\sf f}$ represents a mapping from the data to an estimated combination submatrix, while the function ${\sf h}$ is a suitable {\em thresholding} or {\em clustering} operator that classifies the entries of $\widehat{\bm{A}}_{\mathcal{S}}$ as connected/disconnected.
-In the graph learning problem, the main goal is to estimate the support graph of $A$ from observation of the agents' output samples $\bm{w}_i$ collected across time $i$.
-It is natural to believe that the statistical correlation between the output of two agents can provide an indication on whether they are connected or not.
-On closer reflection, one finds that over a connected network with cooperative agents, pairwise correlation between two agents is also affected by data streaming from other agents through the successive local interactions: agents interact with their neighbors, which in turn interact with their neighbors, and so forth.
-As a result, if agent $\ell$ is connected to $k$ through an intermediate agent $m$, the outputs of $\ell$ and $k$ will be correlated even if there is no direct link between them.
-Therefore, using correlations to deduce graph connections is not a reliable method over such multi-agent networks.

-Indeed, it is not true in general that the graph is a function of pairwise correlations.
-This is true only for special networks that are called correlation networks, but many other possibilities exist.
-For example, in Gaussian a graphical model~\cite{Whittaker}: $i)$ the measurements at the network nodes obey a multivariate normal distribution with a certain correlation matrix; and $ii)$ the nonzero entries of the {\em inverse} of the correlation matrix (a.k.a. concentration matrix) correspond to the support graph of the network.
-But it should be remarked that even this result is not general enough, and that effective estimators for the graph must necessarily depend on how the form of the signal dynamics over the graph.
-Our presentation will help clarify these observations, as well as the challenges that arise from relying solely on partial observations.
+According to~(\ref{eq:GLpipeline}), one fundamental step is to devise a suitable function ${\sf f}$ to estimate the combination matrix.
+On first thought, it may appear natural to choose ${\sf f}$ as the covariance matrix, since one expects that the statistical correlation between the signals at two nodes provides an indication on whether they are connected or not.
+On closer reflection, however, one finds that this approach is problematic and more effective solutions are necessary.
+This is because over a connected network with cooperative nodes, pairwise correlation between two nodes is also affected by data streaming from other nodes through the successive local interactions: Nodes interact with their neighbors, which in turn interact with their neighbors, and so forth.
+As a result, if node $k$ is connected to $\ell$ through an intermediate node $m$, the outputs of $k$ and $\ell$ will be correlated even though there is no direct link between them.
+For this reason, it is not true in general that the {\em combination matrix entries can be faithfully estimated from the corresponding covariance matrix entries.} This is true only for special networks that are called correlation networks, but many other possibilities exist.
+For example, in a Gaussian graphical model~\cite{Whittaker}: $i)$ the measurements at the network nodes obey a multivariate normal distribution with a certain covariance matrix; and $ii)$ the nonzero entries of the {\em inverse} of the covariance matrix (a.k.a. concentration matrix) correspond to the support graph of the network.
+But it should be remarked that even this result is not general enough, and that effective estimators for the graph must necessarily depend as well on the signal dynamics over the graph.
+The next section focuses on suitable choices for the model in~(\ref{eq:mainmod}).